ASVA Event

 Bookings cancelled less than 7 days before the event, and non-attendance, will be non-refundable.

 We’re delighted to once again offer our acclaimed Exceeding Visitor Expectations training workshop, designed specifically for frontline staff and volunteers working in visitor attractions.
-This event will take place in Edinburgh, at Edinburgh Zoo.
+This event will take place in Inverness, at Culloden Battlefield Visitor Centre (*** please note that the Edinburgh course has been moved to 16th March).

 This highly practical, results-driven one-day course has a proven track record of success, with many of Scotland’s leading attractions already benefiting from enhanced service standards, stronger visitor engagement and improved business performance.